and Grand Strand Area

-Horseback riding on the beach is a;;pwed from the third Saturday in November until the end of February every year, subject to the rules listed below.
-No permit is required.
+Horseback riding on the beach is allowed from the third Saturday in November until the end of February each year, subject to the rules listed below.
+No permit is needed.

-1. Not more than 6 horses and riders in a single group at one time.
+1. Not more than 6 horses and riders on a single group at one time.

-2. Riding across or or on any of the sand dunes is prohibited.
+2. Riding across or on any of the sand dune is prohibited.

 3. Access to the beach will be from Myrtle Beach State Park.

-4. There will be no parking of horse trailers the public rights-of-way.
+4. There will be no parking of horse trailers on the public right-of-ways.